 Of course, you can also assign and move the focus point manually with the focus point, or use the touchscreen to select a subject to track.
 Personally I’ve assigned the DOF button on the front of the camera to a centre focus point.
 This gives me the best of both worlds, as I use back button focusing for subject / eye tracking, and the DOF button for centre point focusing.

-Finally, when you’re looking through the viewfinder, you can set up the camera so you can use your right thumb on the touchscreen to move the focus point.
+When you’re looking through the viewfinder, you can set up the camera so you can use your right thumb on the touchscreen to move the focus point.
 So if the camera selects the wrong subject, you can easily override it.
 This is similar to a system I used in the Panasonic GX8 which I thought was very clever, and I’m thrilled it’s made it into the EOS R5 as it is so intuitive to use.

 I’m not saying that the focus system is the only reason to upgrade to this camera, but it may be enough for some.
 Let’s look at some other features I’ve enjoyed.